 Overnight at the intimate eco-friendly guesthouse located at the vicinity of Sassanid world heritage site

-As the night falls down on the quiet valley, the mind filled with wonders, appreciate a night out of time in the quietness of a traditional village, at the vicinity of some of the most precious archeological sites of once great Persia.
+As the night falls down on the quiet valley, the mind filled with wonders, appreciate a night out of time in the quietness of a traditional village, at the vicinity of some of the most precious archaeological sites of once-great Persia.

 At nightfall, we come back to the guesthouse for a traditional Persian dinner before sleeping.

 Wake up early at 7 A.M. to go to the “Shapur” Cave, have a local breakfast on the site.
 Climbing and exploring the cave takes between 3 to 5 hours.

 Return downhill around noon to visit the Turkish Qashqai village of “Kashkooli”.
 Meeting M Pirazin's stone carving shop.